 What are the best touchscreen gloves?
 The ones that keep your hands warm and actually work!

-That means that using your phone outside is uncomfortable and makes for frigid digits.
-That is unless you have some awesome touchscreen gloves that let you use your phone with toasty phalanges.
+There are still a few weeks left in winter, and that means that using your phone outside is uncomfortable and makes for frigid digits.
+That is, unless you have some awesome touchscreen gloves that let you use your phone with toasty phalanges.

 Not all gloves of this nature work very well, so here are the best of the best to keep you texting even when Jack Frost is nipping at your butt.

 - Glove.ly Classic Touch Screen Glove